Carreau/phd-dissertation/parts/part1.rst

-In addition to allowing the objects to be hold in place, the use of a QDP (Quadrant Photo Diode) with  optical trap have the advantaged of allowing the high frequency quantitative measurement of the displacement and force exerted on a object.
+In addition to allowing the objects to be hold in place, the use of a QDP (Quadrant Photo Diode, a precise laser position detector) with  optical trap have the advantaged of allowing the high frequency quantitative measurement of the displacement and force exerted on a object.
 Indeed, when the trapped particle is not in the trap center, the laser apply a force on the object.
 Reciprocally the object apply the opposite force on the light beam, thus deflecting the light beam.
 Using optics and lenses correctly placed on the Fourier plane of the sample, it is hence possible to translate this change of orientation of the light  beam into a displacement of a light spot onto a photo detector with hight sensitivity to applied forces.

 Through careful calibration of the trap, that give the force/displacement relationship, :cite:`Jahnel2011`, :cite:`Vermeulen2006`, one can then also